TripSit/tripbot-website/README.md

 ## Credits
 This website is built based on [Rallybot's](https://github.com/Ju99ernaut/rally-discordbot-dashboard) dashboard, which is built on **Vue 2**.
-I converted their example into **Vue 3**, which is why it looks terrible, but it's fully updated and secure!
+I converted their example into **Vue 3**, which is why it looks not-great, but it's fully updated!

 This project was bootstrapped with [Vite](https://vitejs.dev/) using Vue3 + TypeScript + Tailwind CSS

 ## Recommended IDE Setup